pkic/pkimm/categories/_index.md

 ### Details

-The details about each requirement provides guidance for the users how to assess the requirements and what is required to have.
 The details are structured in the following way:

 | Part           | Purpose                                                                                                                               |
 |----------------|---------------------------------------------------------------------------------------------------------------------------------------|